commercialhaskell/stack/doc/tutorial/installed_package_databases.md

 The reason we have this structure is that:

 * it lets multiple projects reuse the same binary builds of immutable packages,
-* but doesn't allow different projects to "contaminate" each other by putting non-standard content into the shared snapshot database.
+* but does not allow different projects to "contaminate" each other by putting non-standard content into the shared snapshot database.

 As you probably guessed, there can be multiple snapshot databases available.
 See